DaveInTO/combo-tree/README.md

 - icontains.js (filtering.
 It can be found in repository)

 ## Configurations:
+- preselected: Array of ids that should be pre-selected
 - isMultiple: {True/False} | Whether it is multiple selection behaviour or single.
 - source: {JSON Data Array} | Takes source of combobox dropdown menu as a JSON array (see Sample).
 - expandAll: {True/False} | Whether to expand the tree or not.